 Jenny Dawson has her Ceramics Studio next to him, at Unit 3.
 She shares it with her partner, photographer Peter Zuvela.

 The newest tenant is the Art of Freo Gallery, manager Ellen McCarthy, at Unit 4, at the northern end.
 Ross Potter currently has his own space in it, while the larger area is used for other exhibitions, such as the photography of Kylie Richardson, which is currently on show.
 She will be followed by mixed media artist Rachel Doller.
 Art of Freo is supported by the City of Fremantle, through its Emerging Artist Support Fund.

 PSAS (Pakenham Street Art Space), corner of Pakenham and Short Streets, in the former Shipstores building.
 The name of the coffeeshop, Studio 37, was chosen because there are 36 artists studios in the building, on two floors.
 There is a space on the groundfloor used as a gallery.

 David Giles has his own gallery in a small shop at 49B High St. He is or was also working in a pilot's cottage on Arthur Head.

 (The late) Theo Koning (d.
 2021) had a website.

-Toby Leek had an exhibition in Febuary 2018 and photographs of many of his paintings of heritage buildings are distributed through this site on the relevant pages.
+Toby Leek had an exhibition in Febuary and another in October 2018, and photographs of many of his paintings of heritage buildings are distributed through this site, with his permission, on the relevant pages.

 Larry Mitchell used to work at home, near Fremantle, and is known for his Rottnest and Abrolhos paintings, and his rendering of water.